 - Children with special needs (cerebral palsy, Down syndrome, autism)

-- afteraffects of stroke
+- Effects of stroke

-- multiple sclerosis
+- Multiple sclerosis

-- Alzheimer’s disease and other forms of dementia.
+- Alzheimer’s disease and other forms of dementia

 Some caregivers are paid.
 Many are friends or family members of the person who needs care.
 Providing care for a loved one can be rewarding.
 But it can also be very challenging.
-Many caregivers often feel stress due to their caregiver role.

-Why is caregiving so hard?
+Why is caregiving challenging?

-- The person you’re caring for may not know you anymore due to dementia.
+- The person you’re caring for may not know you anymore.